Introduction to Cooling Water System Fundamentals

 Such exchangers are common for liquid-to-liquid heat transfer when only one or neither of the fluids is water.
 This handbook, with its focus on water treatment, considers exchangers with water as the primary coolant, and where the water flow is through the tubes with the process fluid on the external tube surfaces.
 The design in Figure 6.37 is co-current with the coolant and process fluid flowing in the same direction.
 Note the baffle plates in the exchanger to enhance flow mixing and heat transfer.
 Two-pass heat exchangers are popular because they can provide greater cooling in a smaller amount of space than single-pass coolers.

-Shown below is a counter-current exchanger.
+Shown below is a counter-flow heat exchanger.

 This design is often preferred because of lower thermal stress on the equipment, as the cooling water warms considerably before entering the highest-heat zone.

 An interesting variation on this design is the steam surface condenser, which were so prominent at large coal and nuclear power plants, and are still prevalent at many combined cycle power plants.

 The incoming turbine exhaust steam usually is (and should be) of 90% or greater quality.
 The heat exchanger, with thousands of tubes, converts the steam to liquid for return to the boiler.
 Condensation improves the thermodynamic efficiency of the power generation process by nearly a third.
 However, condensation generates a very strong vacuum when the steam collapses to water.
 The strong vacuum pulls in air at even the tiniest openings in the condenser shell or other spots.
 If the air is allowed to accumulate, it will coat the tubes and greatly reduce heat transfer.
 Thus, surface condensers are typically equipped with an air removal compartment that is continuously exhausted by vacuum pumps.